cwoodruff/book-network-programming-csharp/Chapter04/chapter04.md

 * **Long-running network calls**: Async and await should be your go-to whenever you're making API calls, downloading files, or performing any network operation that takes more than a blink of an eye.
 They prevent your app from freezing up while waiting for the network to respond.
 * **UI responsiveness**: Async programming is crucial if your application has a user interface and you need to maintain its responsiveness while performing network operations.
 It ensures that your app can still handle user interactions, like button clicks or scrolling, even when it's busy fetching data from the web.
 * **Scalability**: When writing server-side code, such as for a web service, using async and await can improve scalability.
 It lets your server handle more requests simultaneously by not tying up threads waiting for I/O operations to complete.
+* **Other I/O operations**: When reading or writing files to disk or waiting for a long running database query, function or stored procedure, using async and await can help with performance also and allow the user to have a better experience using your app.

 Choosing when to apply async/await in networking software hinges on preventing blocking operations that can tie up system resources and degrade user experience or system throughput.
 For server-side applications, such as those built with ASP.NET, adopting async/await can significantly increase scalability by freeing up threads to serve more incoming requests while waiting for responses from external services or databases.
 On the client side, such as in desktop or mobile applications, using async/await ensures the UI remains responsive, providing feedback to the user that operations are in progress rather than the application appearing frozen.
 It's crucial, however, to apply async/await judiciously, reserving its use for truly asynchronous operations to avoid unnecessary overhead and complexity in application code.
 This strategic application ensures that the benefits of asynchronous programming—such as improved responsiveness and scalability—are fully realized without introducing undue complexity or performance penalties.